msilb/msilb.github.io/_posts/2017-3-10-writing-a-scala-and-akka-http-based-client-for-rest-api.md

 comments: true
 ---

 And so I decided to write another HTTP Client using Scala.
 Sounds easy?
 Sure, if you know where to start.
 As with so many things in the Scala world, picking your libraries can be the hardest part.
-In this post I'll try to make the experience of writing a HTTP client library in Scala a less painful experience so you don't have to start from scratch.
+In this post I'll try to make the experience of writing a HTTP client library in Scala a little less painful so you don't have to start from scratch.
 Ok, enough introduction, let's start!

 In my particular use case I wanted to develop a type-safe HTTP client library for consuming Oanda REST API v20.
 You can have a look at the [API spec](http://developer.oanda.com/rest-live-v20/introduction) if you want to learn more about specific protocol but here we want to focus on getting the right tools to get the job done.